|

 countries.

-During the last fifteen years Mr. Alarcón has been involved
+During the last eighteen years Mr. Alarcon has been involved

 intensely as an activist having rendered his support to